kirwaboit/rwakiPython/AWS_Practice/README.md

 ## About Credentials

 - When you create a user , you get credentials that identify them, those creds are what you input into aws cli to access your AWS account using boto3
-- After you download amazon cli and configure it, make sure to ensure you have a .aws file in your "user" directory, and that file has your latest "active" credentials.Make sure it has your 2 config files and that both have your credentials identified
+- After you download amazon cli and configure it, make sure to ensure you have a .aws file in your "user" directory, and that file has your latest "active" credentials.
+Make sure it has your 2 config files and that both have your credentials identified
 - Boto3 uses credentials set up on your machine when you ran AWS-configure, the creds are updated and stored in user/.aws folder

 Config file (does not have an extension)